CharithG-101/BlockChain/README.md

-# IT
+# BlockChain Projects
-This is the repository for all my IT projects.
+This is the repository for all my Blockchain projects.